juriadams/discord-weather/README.md

 - [ ] Units support (Metric and Imperial)
 - [ ] Command to list all list entries
+- [ ] Admin command to see complete list, or get link to complete online list

 ## Built With